Factbox: Quotes from Manufacturing & Transportation Summit

 (For summit blog: blogs.reuters.com/summits/)

-(Reporting by Scott Malone in New York, additional reporting by Lynn Adler; Editing by Gary Hill, Phil Berlowitz and Steve Orlofsky)
+(Reporting by Scott Malone in New York, additional reporting by Lynn Adler; Editing by Gary Hill, Phil Berlowitz)